Ermlab/PoLitBert/README.md

 Polish RoBERTA model trained on Polish Wikipedia, Polish literature and Oscar.
 Major assumption is that quality text will give good  model.

+We believe in open science and knowledge sharing, thus we decided to share complete code, params, experiment details and tensorboards.

 ## Experiments setup and goals